The 2017 Lab Mug

 Design by Carlos Carmona Fontaine.

 This mug was created by Carlos back in 2013.
-Carlos used the jet colormap of Matlab at the time but since Matlab adopted the parula as the new default colormap so did Carlos.
+Carlos used the jet colormap of Matlab at the time.
+Matlab has chnged to the parula as the new default colormap, and so did Carlos in this 2016 mug.

 I’m giving away too much.
 Check out the mug and see if you can figure out the code.
 If not, here’s the answer:

 This year we celebrate Will’s graduation (Jan 27) and our new assistant, Amy Webber, who joined the team last year.

 2014 Lab Mug

 The 2014 official X-Lab mug (sold out) comes in two sizes: Expressino (left) and Instant (right).